sandialabs/canary/docs/source/user/usage.finding_tests.rst

-.. _howto-finding:
+.. _usage-finding:

 Find and list test files
 ========================

-``nvtest find`` finds tests in a search path and prints basic information about each test:
+``nvtest find`` finds tests in a search path and prints basic information about each test.

 Basic usage